Freelancer-Protocol/docs/projectsAndMilestones.md

 ### Projects and Milestones

-A project is between one client and one freelancer, and is divided into milestones.
+A project is has one client and one freelancer, and is divided into milestones.
 Each milestones has its own associated deliverable, price and deadline.

  <!-- The project is divided into one or more milestones.
 Each milestone  -->

 ### Lifecyle of a milestone

 1. A milestone start when both parties agree on its terms.
 The client is charged right away by the platform.

-> For this reason, the milestone can't start until the client has entered their payment info.
+For this reason, the milestone can't start until the client has entered their payment info.

+2) The freelancer has to upload _both_ a demo video and the deliverable before the milestone deadline.

+3) If the client accepts the demo, he receives the deliverable and the freelancer receives the money.

-Both parties can request to change the milestone before the deadline.
+Note that during a milestone lifetime, anyone of the two parties can request a modification to the milestone.
 The changes will have to be accepted by the other party in order to become effective.

-2. The freelancer has to upload _both_ a demo video and the deliverable before the milestone deadline.

-3. If the client accepts the demo, he receives the deliverable and the freelancer receives the money.

 ## If things go south

 ### 1. The client rejects the demo

 Only a third of the agreed sum for the milestone is paid to the freelancer.
-The rest will is paid back to the client.
+The rest is paid back to the client.

 > ⚠️ A client that constantly rejects demos that follow their own instructions (outlined in the milestone description and enclosed designs) is facing exclusion from the platform.